[Solved!] Print Scale to Fit Not Working in Excel

 Read More: How to Add Paper Size in Excel (4 Easy Ways)

-By default, Excel sets the height and width of the printing page automatically and which can avoid some columns for your large dataset while printing.
-But no worries, excel offers three easy ways to fix it.
+By default, Excel sets the height and width of the printing page automatically, which can cause some columns in a large dataset to be printed on subsequent pages.
+We have 3 options to fix this.

-The default percentage of the scale for a page is 100%, according to that you will see the page break in your sheet.
-Look at the image below, for 100% scaling the page break line stay before the last column.
-Now we’ll change the percentage scale to push it after the last column.
+The default percentage of the scale for a page is 100%.
+In the image below, at 100% scaling the page break line is before the last column.
+Let’s change the percentage of the scale to push the page break to after the last column.

 Changing Scale Percentage o Fit